Hartlepool murder inquiry: What we know so far after body found in Rydal Street

 Residents have spoken of their shock on learning about the suspected murder.

-Postman Phil Ansell, who lives in Rydal Street, said: “I saw police in the street at 7am when I left for work.”
+Postman Phil Ansell, who lives in Rydal Street, said on Tuesday: “I saw police in the street at 7am when I left for work.”

 A woman, who asked not to be named, added: “It is shocking, actually.”